 Several OTC treatments are available for hemorrhoids, such as hydrocortisone.
 More severe hemorrhoids may require surgery, however.

 Doctors and pharmacists will recommend that people with hemorrhoids keep their stools as soft as possible.
 This will help ease the pain of passing a bowel movement over a hemorrhoid.

-Passing three or more loose or watery bowel movements per day may indicate diarrhea.
-Chronic cases of diarrhea can last for longer than 4 weeks.
+Passing three or more loose or watery bowel movements per day

 To treat diarrhea, a health professional may recommend loperamide (Imodium).
 If an infection is causing the diarrhea, a person will need to take antibiotics.

 Chronic or bloody diarrhea requires prompt medical attention.

 People with food intolerances or sensitivities may experience painful bowel movements or diarrhea if they eat certain foods.
 Common examples include lactose and glucose intolerances.

 The best form of treatment is to avoid eating any foods that the person knows can trigger a reaction.